Family:

 Control

 MANUAL CONTROL: Ragwort can be controlled through hand pulling plants from the soil.
 However the entire root needs to be removed in order to prevent regrowth.
-Plants are easiest to remove after plants have bolted but prior to flowering, and following a rainfall when the soil is moist and easier to break through.
+Plants are easiest to remove after plants have bolted but prior to flowering, and following a rainfall when the soil is moist and easier to b

 References